 If equipped, memory seats allow two drivers to store and recall their unique seat positions for driving the vehicle, and a shared exit position for getting out of the vehicle.
-Other feature positions may also be set, such as power mirrors and power steering wheel, if equipped.
+Other feature positions may also be set, such as power mirrors.
 Memory positions are linked to RKE transmitter 1 or 2 for automatic memory recalls.

 Before storing, adjust all available memory feature positions.
 Turn the ignition on and then press and release SET; a beep will sound.
 Then immediately press and hold 1, 2, or (Exit) on the driver door until two beeps sound.
-To manually recall these positions, press and hold 1, 2, or (Exit) until the saved position is reached.
+To manually recall these positions, press and hold 1, 2, or (I) until the saved position is reached.

-When Auto Memory Recall is enabled in the personalization menu, positions previously stored to memory buttons 1 and 2 are recalled when the ignition is changed from off to on or ACC/ ACCESSORY.
+When Auto Memory Recall is enabled in vehicle personalization, positions previously stored to memory buttons 1 and 2 are recalled when the ignition is changed from off to on or ACC/ACCESSORY.

-When Easy Exit Options is enabled in the personalization menu, the feature automatically recalls the previously stored exit position when exiting the vehicle.
-See Memory Seats \Rightarrow 62.
+When Easy Exit Options is enabled in vehicle personalization, the feature automatically recalls the current driver's previously stored exit position when exiting the vehicle.
+See Memory Seats \$\dipprox 60\$.